bookofproofs/bookofproofs.github.io/_sources/history/17th-century/wren.md

 * For example in 1670 he was architect for the following London buildings: The Custom House, St Christopher-le-Stocks, Threadneedle Street, St Dunstan in the East, St Benet Fink, Threadneedle Street, St Vedast, Foster Lane, St Dionis Backchurch, Fenchurch Street, St Michael, Wood Street, St Mildred, Poultry, St Olave, Old Jewry, St Mary-at-Hill, Thames Street, St Mary, Aldermanbury, and St Edmund King and Martyr, Lombard Street.
 * It is worth noting that despite the remarkable number of designs Wren was working on at this time, he still held the Savilian Chair of Astronomy at Oxford.
 * In 1669 Wren was appointed as Surveyor of St Paul's Cathedral.
-* This appointment may also have convinced Wren that he was now secure enough to marry, for he married Faith Coghill, the daughter of Sir John Coghill of Bletchingham.
-* Wren had spent much time with his brother-in-law William Holder in Bletchingham and had known Faith for a long time.
-* Wren, left with two young children, soon married again, this time to Jane Fitzwilliam in 1677.
 * Wren's second marriage was, sadly, shorter than his first since Jane died of tuberculosis in 1679.
 * Wren is best known today at the architect for St Paul's Cathedral.
 * His first design for the new cathedral was rejected by London City Council as not sufficiently grand and Wren produced a second plan together with a model in 1674.